wafflespeanut/scripts/Encryption/README.md

 - Firstly, the text and the key are turned to hexadecimal things using hexed()

 - Then, they're sorted using the primes.
 The hexed key is inserted into the nth prime number index, while the remaining chars in the phrase are shifted.
-If the key exceeds the length of the phrase, a few key chars are neglected (which is overcome by the next...)
+If the key exceeds the length of the phrase, a few chars from the key are neglected (which is overcome by the next function)

 - Since the output array from combine() is mostly made of numbers, and it's independent of the key, add() was implemented to make a complication.
 It does this.
 Starting from the last character of the key (which is a number), it takes the numbers from the combined array, adds it to the ASCII value of the chosen char from the key, and finally overwrites the original value with the last digit of the answer.
-A few chars are neglected here (which could also be overcome...)
+A few chars are neglected here (which could also be overcome)

 - Now, the iteration part.
 "Security level" is just a fancy name given to this horror.
 As a few key chars are left during the first combine() step, iterating the encrypted phrase again and again makes this secure (I'm sure that even two iterations is secure enough!).
 More than 10 iterations could lead to a long output, which consumes too much time.